kunal-arya/rfp/docs/work_done.md

   - Action buttons to navigate directly to relevant pages
   - Automatic data refresh for real-time updates
   - Professional email templates with detailed information

+### **Notification Template System Fix**
+- **Missing Templates Identified**: Found foreign key constraint error due to missing notification templates
+- **Template Codes Added**: Added all missing notification template codes to the seed data:
+  - `RESPONSE_MOVED_TO_REVIEW` - "Response Under Review" template
+  - `RESPONSE_APPROVED` - "Response Approved" template
+  - `RESPONSE_REJECTED` - "Response Rejected" template with rejection reason
+  - `RESPONSE_AWARDED` - "Response Awarded" celebration template
+- **Database Seeding**: Successfully ran Prisma seed command to create all missing templates
+- **System Verification**: Backend now starts without foreign key constraint errors
+- **Complete Coverage**: All notification template codes used in the application are now properly seeded

+### **RFP Awarding Bug Fix**
+- **Issue Identified**: When awarding an RFP, only the RFP status was changing to "Awarded" but the selected response status remained "Approved"
+- **Root Cause**: The `awardRfp` function was not calling the `awardResponse` function to update the response status
+- **Backend Fix**: Updated `awardRfp` function to:
+  - First call `awardResponse` to update response status from "Approved" to "Awarded"
+  - Then update RFP status to "Awarded" and set `awarded_response_id`
+  - Send comprehensive notifications to all suppliers who responded
+- **Notification System Enhancement**: Added:
+  - `notifyRfpAwarded` WebSocket function for real-time RFP awarded notifications
+  - `RFP_AWARDED` notification template for in-app notifications
+  - WebSocket notifications to all suppliers who responded to the RFP
+  - Email notifications for the winning supplier (via `awardResponse`)
+  - In-app notifications for other suppliers that RFP was awarded to someone else
+- **Frontend Integration**: Added `rfp_awarded` WebSocket event listener with:
+  - Real-time toast notifications
+  - Automatic dashboard data refresh
+  - Action buttons to navigate to relevant pages
+- **Complete Workflow**: Now when awarding an RFP:
+  1. Selected response status changes from "Approved" to "Awarded"
+  2. RFP status changes to "Awarded" with `awarded_response_id` set
+  3. Winner receives celebration email and WebSocket notification
+  4. Other suppliers receive notification that RFP was awarded to someone else
+  5. All dashboard data refreshes automatically
+  6. Audit trail entries are created for both response and RFP status changes